Does YSN offer a BSN or other undergraduate degree in nursing?

 Prior to enrolling in the School, graduates of foreign schools of nursing must pass the Commission on Graduates of Foreign Nursing Schools (CGFNS) examination as well as the NCLEX-RN examination in order to become a registered nurse (RN) in the United States.
 Information on the CGFNS examination can be obtained from www.cgfns.org, the United States Embassy, or the nurses' association in the foreign country of residence.
 Please note: this process could take up to three-four months to complete.
 Additionally, you must have your international transcripts evaluated by a credentialing agency as part of the admissions application process.
 Two reputable agencies are www.wes.org and www.ece.org.

-If I am not accepted to the Master's Program, can I reapply?
+If I am not accepted to a program at Yale School of Nursing (GEPN, MSN, Post-MSN, or DNP), can I reapply?

-Yes, but applicants to the School of Nursing who have applied three times to the same program without an offer of admission will not be allowed to apply to that program again.
+Yes, applicants to the School of Nursing can apply three times to the same program.
+If after three applications an offer of admission has not been extended, the applicant cannot apply again to that particular program.

 What do the acronyms APN and APRN represent?